Family Violence Intervention Order Charges

-Amendments post 2012 to the Family Violence Protection Act have created three new offences in relation to breaches of family violence intervention orders and family violence safety notices.
+Amendments post 2012 to the Family Violence Protection Act 2008 (Vic) have created three new offences in relation to breaches of family violence intervention orders and family violence safety notices.

 The Justice Legislation Amendment (Family Violence and Other Matters) Act 2012 inserted the following provisions into the Family Violence Protection Act: